JakeDavisCodes/JakeDavisCodes.github.io/README.md

 Contains text feature called 'Hacker Text'.
 This text will create a random shifting line of text which once filled to the complete length will begin to decode to reveal a word.

 ## About
+Stellar picture of me :)
+Dynamic paragraph with 'fancy' buttons and dynamic indicator.

 ## Projects
+Carousel style of display for all different projects, Dynamic resizing and moving of individual items.
+Details of project appear on click and include: Project Name, My Role, Brief Description, Tech stack, and GitHub link

 ## More
+Selection buttons that switch between two sections.
+Buttons synamically fill in when hovered or selected.
+Section One contains a selector which reveals different skills and technologies I am expierienced in.
+Section Two displays my contact infrormation.